-United Way of the Dutchess-Orange Region (UWDOR) issues this Request for Proposal as a part of our commitment to improving the education of our neighbors facing poverty and limited resources.
-UWDOR targets our education investment through strategies that aim to improve the academic achievement of our community's youth and workforce development opportunities for adults.
-Our goal is to maximize educational outcomes for children and adults living in Dutchess and Orange counties so that they can forge a path toward lifelong learning and success.
+United Way of the Dutchess-Orange Region (UWDOR) issues this Request for Proposal (RFP) as a part of our commitment to improving the education of our neighbors facing poverty and limited resources.
+UWDOR targets our education investment through strategies that aim to improve the academic achievement of our community's youth and support workforce development opportunities for adults.
+Our goal is to maximize educational outcomes for children and adults living in Dutchess and Orange counties so they can forge a path toward lifelong learning and success.

-The goals outlined in this RFP represent a multi-faceted plan developed in partnership with community leaders defining government, businesses, non-profits, medical practitioners, educators, students, parents and the larger community.
-Through this RFP process, UWDOR seeks partnerships with nonprofit organizations during the period of July 2024 to June 2025.
-Our intention is to invest sufficient funding to achieve significant results.
+The goals outlined in this RFP constitute a multi-faceted plan developed in partnership with community leaders representing government, businesses, non-profits, educators, students, parents and the larger community.
+Through this RFP process, UWDOR seeks partnerships with nonprofit organizations during the period of July 2025 to June 2026.
+Our intent is to invest sufficient funding to achieve significant results.
 United Way's Community Fund is divided into two funding categories:

-- For previously funded programs, please indicate the amount you are requesting (maximum request of \$30,000). - For programs not previously funded, United Way has allotted funding in increments up to \$10,000 for these requests.
-Please indicate your request here (maximum of \$10,000).
+- For previously funded programs, please indicate the amount you are requesting (maximum request of \$20,000, with awards typically about \$10,000). - For programs not previously funded, you may apply for up to \$10,000.
 If your program is selected for funding, you may be eligible for additional future funding.
-This is contingent on your organization remaining in good standing with regard to all United Way contract requirements.
+This is contingent on your organization remaining in good standing with respect to all United Way contract requirements.
 Future additional funding is not guaranteed.

+Acy Dates

 Activity Date

-RFP Released February 5th, 2024
+RFP Released February 3, 2025

 Questions & Answers Please submit questions to: ci-inbox@uwdor.org Responses will be issued within 48 business hours

 Technical Guidance "How to Apply" Video/Written statement

-Application Due Date March 15th, 2024 by 5pm
+Application Due Date March 14, 2025 by 5pm

-Anticipated Award Notifications June, 2024
+Anticipated Award Notifications June, 2025